-The state offers protection to its citizen and in return they have to give up some freedoms.
-In the digital environment, if the state fails to provide protection then in turn citizens may question why they have to give up any freedoms.
+The state offers protection to its citizens and in return they have to give up some freedoms.
+In the digital environment, if the state fails to provide protection then citizens may question why they have to give up any freedoms.

 While it is necessary to model information flows, there may also be other types of decision-making techniques that could be used.
 These could provide more effective conceptual models for algorithm design, offering a potentially more secure and trustworthy system.
 Market design techniques are used in any scenario where one is trying to change features of social interactions involving a scarce resource in order to bring about an optimal solution for all parties.